 - Zest of 1 Lemon

-- 1 1/4 cup fresh or frozen mix Berries (Divided 1 cup for the batter, 1/4 cup for toppings) – If using frozen, do not thaw, use as is.
+- 1 1/4 cup fresh or frozen mix Berries (set aside few pieces for the toppings) – If using frozen, do not thaw, use as is.

 - Preheat oven to 400F and spray or line muffin baking pan with muffin liners.